Milk thistle is a plant. The above ground parts and seeds are used to make medicine. The seeds are more commonly used.

-Milk thistle might decrease hormones in the body.
-Milk thistle might help the body break down estrogen pills to get rid of them.
+Milk thistle might increase how fast the body breaks down estrogen pills to get rid of them.
 Taking milk thistle along with estrogens might decrease the effectiveness of estrogen pills.
 Milk thistle contains a chemical called silymarin.
-Silymarin might be the part of milk thistle that helps the body break down estrogens.
+Silymarin might be the part of milk thistle that helps the body

 Some estrogen pills include conjugated equine estrogens (Premarin), ethinyl estradiol, estradiol, and others.